nikolaydubina/openapi-inline-examples/README.md

                   value: {"errors":[{"message":"resource not found","status":400,"translation_data":"some translation identifier"}]} #source testdata/error-400.json
 ```

-.. this will render nicely as multiple examples that you can select
+.. which renders nicely as multiple examples that you can select

 ![example-preview](docs/example.png)